LottieAnning/LIFE4136_rotation3/README.md

 <a name="selection_scan"></a>

 From the fast structure pipeline there was a directory created called 'individual_population_files/' within this there are individual vcfs for each of your populations you determined earlier.
 From your home directory, create a new directory called 'selection_scan/' with the ```mkdir``` command and copy the files of the populations you want to run a selection scan on into this directory with the ```cp``` command.
 I used BZD_individuals.args.vcf and LIC_individuals.args.vcf to investigate the differences between the suspected allopolyploid (BZD) and a pure lyrata (LIC).
-Now download the scripts at the top of this repository in the 'Selection_Scan_Scripts/' directory and execute the selection_scan_pipeline.sh script (```./selection_scan_pipeline.sh```)
+Now download the scripts at the top of this repository in the 'Selection_Scan_Scripts/' directory and execute the selection_scan_pipeline.sh script (```./selection_scan_pipeline.sh```).
+To use different populations these need to be changed within script.

+This will create allele count tables and various graphs.

 ## 9. Acknowledgements